Would you like a tool to attract more leads, convert more leads into paying customers, and better satisfy your customers?

 There are two core benefits to customer segmentation.
 The first is that it allows you to better service customer needs.
-Clearly, when you know that precise make-up and needs of your customer segments, you can better satisfy them.
-For example, a gym might offer exercise classes specifically for women and others specifically for men, each of which target and solve that gender's core workout needs.
+Clearly, when you know the precise make-up and needs of your customer segments, you can better satisfy them.
+For example, a gym might offer exercise classes specifically for women and others specifically for men, each of which target and solve that gender’s core workout needs.

-The second benefit of customer segmentation is that it allows you to better communicate the benefits and of your offerings and thus increase conversion rates.
+The second benefit of customer segmentation is that it allows you to better communicate the benefits of your offerings and thus increase conversion rates.
 For example, a car cleaner that offers special detailing services to sports car owners would better attract those customers than competitors offering generic car detailing services.

 So how do you go about segmenting your customer base?
 The key is to collect data from your customers in order to better define them.
 One type of data is customer purchase data.
 Specifically, you should create lists of customers who have purchased certain products or services from you.

 The second data you should collect, particularly if you are a startup or are launching a new product or service, is survey data.
 Using a tool like SurveyMonkey, you can survey your current and prospective customers to identify their wants, needs and current purchasing habits.